jitterted/yacht-tdd/README.md

         dice roll to be assigned is now 6,6,6,3,3 since that's all re-rolls allowed, must assign to category (e.g., Full House)

+## Next Time

+[ ] Rule: Must assign roll to category before doing a new roll

 [ ] Rule: can only assign roll to a category once per round

    [ ] Need to reflect this constraint in the user interface